-Teaching assistants (TAs) are based in the classrooms to support pupils.
+Teaching assistants (TAs) are based in the classrooms to support all pupils, including those with SEND.
 Our specific SEND TA works in the classroom, when appropriate, to carry out intervention work.
 Classroom based TAs also have a responsibility of carrying out specific intervention work following the direction of the class teacher and SENCo.
 Teaching Assistants are provided with regular training to support the interventions they are running and their classroom practice.
+Their key responsibilities include: